WalletConnect/walletconnect-docs/docs/api/sign/wallet-usage.md

 :::caution
 As of 2.0.0 (stable), calling pairing-specific methods (such as `signClient.pair()`) directly on `signClient` will continue to work, but is considered deprecated and will be removed in a future major version.

-It is recommended to instead call these methods directly via the Pairing API.
-[ADD PAIRING LINK], e.g.: `signClient.core.pairing.pair()`.
+It is recommended to instead call these methods directly via the [Pairing API.](../core//pairing.mdx), e.g.: `signClient.core.pairing.pair()`.
-//TODO: ADD LINK TO CORE/PAIRING
 :::

 ```js